jameoco/Project-1/README.md

 - Metricbeat - will be used for collecting informatuion of the operating system and services running on the server.
 ​
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:
+Assuming you have such a control node provisioned: <br>
 ​
 SSH into the control node and follow the steps below:
 - Copy the Install-ELK.yml file to /etc/ansible.